Mr-Yashwanth/Email-Credential-Harvesting-Scam/README.md

 ## Disclosure

-This writeup is shared for security awareness and detection-engineering purposes.
-All personally identifying information belonging to the target has been redacted.
-The reported sender address is a free-tier email account and is included only as a research indicator, not as an accusation against Zoho Corporation, which is not implicated beyond being the (abused) service provider.
+This writeup is shared for security awareness and detection-engineering purposes.The reported sender address is a free-tier email account and is included only as a research indicator, not as an accusation against Zoho Corporation, which is not implicated beyond being the (abused) service provider.